Learning Community Positions

 Learning Communities (LC) at Ohio University are designed to improve the academic success and retention of new, primarily first-year, students by creating learning-based peer networks.
 In each community, a group of up to 25 students are co-enrolled in a set of thematically linked courses.
-One learning community leader is assigned to each of the Learning Communities.
+One Learning Community Leader (LCL) is assigned to each of the Learning Communities.

 Faculty and Staff Nominations